MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Related Work

-Statistical shape modelling (SSM) in cardiology is a computational technique used to analyze and represent the variability in the shape of cardiac structures across populations.
-Young \textit{et al.} \cite{young2000left} used interactive finite element 3D shape models to streamline the calculation of left ventricular mass and volume.
-More automated approaches extended to multiple chambers and the development of 3D statistical shape models \cite{frangi2002automatic}.
-The introduction of 4D atlases by Perperidis \textit{et al.} \cite{perperidis2005construction} captured dynamic cardiac changes and distinguished between inter- and intra-subject variability.
-SSMs are essential for computational cardiac atlases \cite{young2009computational}, enhancing personalized medicine and epidemiological studies of biophysical properties.
-Large-scale studies by Medrano-Gracia \textit{et al.} \cite{medrano2013large} and Bai \textit{et al.} \cite{bai2015bi} demonstrated the value of extensive datasets, constructing detailed atlases that enable analysis of population shape variations.
-The integration of multiple imaging modalities, as shown by Puyol-Antón \textit{et al.} \cite{puyol2017multimodal}, and the application of SSM to myocardial infarction classification by Suinesiaputra \textit{et al.} \cite{suinesiaputra2017statistical}, enhanced the clinical applicability.
-Gilbert \textit{et al.} \cite{gilbert2020artificial} reviewed machine learning in cardiac atlasing to improve automation and precision.
-Recent advancements include applications to pediatric cardiology, with Marciniak \textit{et al.} \cite{marciniak2022three} identifying morphological changes linked to childhood obesity and Govil \textit{et al.} \cite{govil2023deep} achieving fully automated modelling for congenital heart disease using deep learning.
+Template-based methods define surfaces using vertices, edges, and faces to form a template mesh, which is deformed to the patient-specific images or point clouds, thereby providing structured representations with dense point correspondence.
+Young \emph{et al.} used interactive 3D finite element model customization to streamline the calculation of left ventricular mass and volume \cite{young2000left}.
+More automated approaches extended to multiple chambers and the development of 3D statistical shape models (SSMs) \cite{frangi2002automatic}.
+The introduction of 4D atlases by Perperidis \emph{et al.} captured dynamic cardiac changes and distinguished between inter- and intra-subject variability \cite{perperidis2005construction}.
+SSMs are essential for computational cardiac atlases, enabling personalized medicine and epidemiological studies of biophysical properties \cite{young2009computational}.
+Large-scale studies by Medrano-Gracia \emph{et al.} \cite{medrano2013large}, Bai \emph{et al.} \cite{bai2015bi}, and Mauger \emph{et al.} \cite{mauger2019right} demonstrated the value of extensive datasets, constructing detailed atlases that enable analysis of population shape variations.
+Integration of multiple imaging modalities, by Puyol-Antón \emph{et al.} \cite{puyol2017multimodal}, and the application of SSM for myocardial infarction classification, by Suinesiaputra \emph{et al.} \cite{suinesiaputra2017statistical}, improved clinical applicability.
+Gilbert \emph{et al.} reviewed machine learning in cardiac atlasing to improve automation and precision \cite{gilbert2020artificial}.
+Recent advances include applications in pediatric cardiology, with Marciniak \emph{et al.} \cite{marciniak2022three} identifying morphological changes linked to childhood obesity and Govil \emph{et al.} \cite{govil2023deep} achieving fully automated modeling for congenital heart disease.
+Although traditional atlas-based methods can achieve high accuracy and mesh quality, they do not scale well to large cohorts due to substantial computation time needed for automatic patient-specific customization.